canonical/microovn/README.md

 ### Impact

-Downscaling can have a serious negative impact on the availability and resiliency of the cluster, especially when a member is being removed that runs an OVN central service (OVN SB, OVN NB, OVN Northd).
+Downscaling can have an adverse effect on the availability and resiliency of the cluster, especially when a member is being removed that runs an OVN central service (OVN SB, OVN NB, OVN Northd).

 OVN uses the [Raft consensus algorithm](https://raft.github.io) for cluster management, which has a fault tolerance of up to `(N-1)/2` members.
 This means that fault resiliency will be lost if a three-node cluster is reduced to two nodes.

+### Monitoring

+You can watch logs on the departing member for indications of removal failures
+with:

+    snap logs -f microovn.daemon

+Any issues that arise during the removal process will need to be resolved manually.

 ### Remove a cluster member